Actinium-project/Actinium-ng/doc/README.md

-Actinium Core
+Actinium
 =============

 Setup
 ---------------------
-Actinium Core is the original Actinium client and it builds the backbone of the network.
+Actinium is the original Actinium client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Actinium transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Actinium Core, visit [actinium.org](https://actinium.org/).
+To download Actinium, visit [actinium.org](https://actinium.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Actinium Core on your native platform.
+The following are some helpful notes on how to run Actinium on your native platform.

 ### Unix